Net-baryon-, net-proton-, and net-charge kurtosis in heavy-ion collisions within a relativistic transport approach: Introduction

-In this letter we investigate the potential of the net-baryon, net-proton and net-charge kurtosis under experimental conditions and constraints explicitly taking into account electric and baryon charge conservation.
+In this paper we investigate the potential of the net-baryon, net-proton and net-charge kurtosis under experimental conditions and constraints explicitly taking into account electric and baryon charge conservation.
 Moreover, we provide baseline predictions for the energy dependence of the kurtosis of these quantities.
 Here the net-charge and the net-proton kurtosis are of special experimental interest.
 Since the isospin susceptibility remains finite at the critical point critical fluctuations in net-baryon number are reflected in the fluctuations of the net-proton number \cite{Hatta:2003wn}.
-Critical phenomena leading to a non-monotonous behaviour on top of this baseline would be a signal for fluctuations due to a phase transition or a critical point in upcoming energy scan experiments at RHIC and the future Facility for Antiproton and Ion Research (FAIR) at GSI.
-The numerical simulations are done within the microscopic transport model UrQMD in its latest version 2.3 \cite{Bleicher:1999xi,Bass:1998ca,Petersen:2008kb}.
-For previous event-by-event studies within the same model, the reader is refered to \cite{Bleicher:1998wu,Bleicher:2000ek,Konchakovski:2005hq}.
+Critical phenomena leading to a non-monotonic behavior on top of this baseline could be a signal for fluctuations due to a phase transition or a critical point in the energy scan experiments at RHIC and the future Facility for Antiproton and Ion Research (FAIR) at GSI.

+We shall demonstrate that the fluctuation analysis of individual collision events, as modeled by the transport calculation, reveals strong effects stemming from baryon number conservation, which depend on experimental conditions (acceptance, efficiency), and on incident energy.
+Moreover, we show that the net-baryon kurtosis is most affected by such conservation constraints, whereas the net-charge and net-proton kurtosis stay unaffected, thus rendering them as valuable diagnostic tools.

+The numerical simulations are done within the microscopic transport model UrQMD in version 2.3 \cite{Bleicher:1999xi,Bass:1998ca,Petersen:2008kb}.
+For previous event-by-event studies within the same model, the reader is referred to \cite{Bleicher:1998wu,Bleicher:2000ek,Konchakovski:2005hq}.
+A related study of the kurtosis has been presented in \cite{Zhou:2010us,Luo:2010by}.

 The suggested observables are the quadratic and quartic susceptibilities of baryons ($B$), protons ($P$) and charged particles ($Q$):

 where $\langle \delta N^4\rangle=\langle (N-\overline{N})^4\rangle$ and $\langle \delta N^2\rangle=\langle (N-\overline{N})^2\rangle$ are the fourth and second central moments of the respective distribution.
 The ratio of the quartic to the quadratic susceptibilities represents the kurtosis $K(\delta N)$ times the variance of the distribution, a well known statistical quantity: